Bezos commits Amazon to rapidly cut fossil fuels, be carbon neutral by 2040

 Criticism, including from a vocal group of employees planning to rally at the Spheres beneath Bezos office at Amazon’s Seattle headquarters and at other company locations as part of the Global Climate Strike on Friday, intensified this year as the climate crisis has become more evident, with strengthening hurricanes and wildfires, including in the Amazon rainforest — cut through by the river from which Bezos took the name for his company.

-Left unclear in Amazon’s announcement is how much the company will account for emissions from the hundreds of thousands of suppliers who connect with consumers over its marketplace.
+It’s still unclear how much Amazon will account for emissions from the hundreds of thousands of suppliers who connect with consumers over its marketplace.

 Employees have called for Amazon to use its political influence to drive policy changes that would accelerate an economy-wide transition away from fossil fuels.